Joe Douglas, the Eagles' top scout, has climbed the ranks to become one of the NFL's top talent evaluators - Philly

 Douglas’ ability to mine Day 3 gold will be tested.
 Five of the Eagles’ six draft picks are in the fourth round or later.
 Right now, they have just one of the first 129 selections: their first-round pick, which is the 32nd overall.

-The Eagles hope to have extra picks next year as compensation for all of the free agents they didn’t re-sign this year, including tight end Trey Burton, cornerback Patrick Robinson and defensive tackle Beau Allen.
+The Eagles hope to have extra picks next year as compensation for all of the free agents they didn’t re-sign this year, including tight end Trey Burton, cornerback Patrick Robinson and defensive linemen Beau Allen and Vinny Curry.

-The million-dollar question, though, is whether Douglas still be around to run the 2019 draft for the Eagles.
-He is a very hot commodity around the NFL, and will likely be a leading candidate for any general manager job that opens next year.
+The million-dollar question, though, is whether Douglas will still be around to run the 2019 draft for the Eagles.
+He is a hot commodity around the NFL, and will likely be a leading candidate for any general-manager job that opens next year.

 Eagles owner Jeff Lurie can offer Douglas more money, but unless Lurie is willing to kick top executive Howie Roseman upstairs, he can’t really give Douglas any more power.